 Java8: 4 facts about the new Stream API

-As all of us know, the long awaited lambda support lands in Java 8, which should be released this month (March 2014).
+The long awaited lambda support lands in Java 8, which should be released this month (March 2014).
 Lambdas enable us to use some handy functional constructs.
 Most notably should be the changes to the Collection API.

 Java 8 comes with a new "Stream" class which provides methods to work with collections in a more functional and therefor concise way.
 Every type of collection can be viewed as a Stream which can be built via a method "stream()".